11348 words

 This worldly disposition would have subconsciously drawn him to a philosophy that values the concrete and the observable over the ethereal.
 Empiricism is a philosophy of the here-and-now; it’s grounded in the same shared world of experience where people dine, converse, and live their lives.
 The grand, otherworldly systems of the rationalists would have seemed “cold, and strain’d, and ridiculous” to a man so comfortable and engaged with everyday reality.

-What makes David Hume an “Extreme” Empiricism?
+What makes David Hume an “Extreme” Empiricism?#

 In page xxix of Peter Millican’s introduction to An Enquiry Concerning Human Understanding, Oxford University Press 2007 there is a description of David Hume, who was relentlessly consistent in applying the core empirical principle to everything, including the inner workings of the mind itself:

-The beginning of section 7.
-The Humean Revolution… “he (David Hume) follows the spirit of Locke’s empiricism with respect to both the origin of ideas and factual discovery, but develops it far more consistently, ruthlessly dismissing all hints of pure rational insight and deploying powerful sceptical arguments to undermine even the ideal of causal intelligibility.”
+… “he (David Hume) follows the spirit of Locke’s empiricism with respect to both the origin of ideas and factual discovery, but develops it far more consistently, ruthlessly dismissing all hints of pure rational insight and deploying powerful sceptical arguments to undermine even the ideal of causal intelligibility.

 Peter’s expression of “ruthlessly dismissing all hints of pure rational insight” is a clear manifestation of David Hume’s reputation as a somewhat “extreme” empiricist.
 What Mr. Millican didn’t discuss, which is also why I open up this section, is what drew David Hume to this somewhat extreme side over the spectrum between rationalism and empiricism.